tajfutas/sicomtrace/index.md

    ![RS232 communication log](https://raw.githubusercontent.com/tajfutas/sicomtrace/gh-pages-shared/screenshots/tracelog.png)

-   Note that SportIdent Config+ shows baudrate 38400 instead of 4800.
+   Note that SPORTident Config+ shows baudrate 38400 instead of 4800.
    This is because the virtual port accepts the incoming data with 38400 baudrate without errors despite it is set to 4800.
-   It then passes the data to the SportIdent hardware with 4800 baudrate.
+   It then passes the data to the SPORTident hardware with 4800 baudrate.
    This is a limitation/feature of the com0com driver and hub4com and even _emulate baud rate_ option in step 2 can not help it.
    Hopefully you can set baudrate explicitely in your software.
-   Unfortunately, SportIdent Config+ tries to be smarter than that and prevents the manual setting of 4800 baudrate.
+   Unfortunately, SPORTident Config+ tries to be smarter than that and prevents the manual setting of 4800 baudrate.
    Instead the shown value get back to 38400 over and over despite the attempts to change it by hitting the F3 key.
    Still, I experienced no problem because of this limitation: the software communicated properly with a 4800 baud SI station.